ttinkr/metasquanch/README.md

 vim .env
 npm start
 ```
-## Running metasquanch as a docker container
+## Running metasquanch using docker

 ### Prerequisites
 If you plan to run metasquanch as a container you need a working container engine like docker.